Sheffield station: Future

-In July 2017 Transport Secretary, Chris Grayling, announced the electrification plan for the whole of the Midland Main Line would not go ahead as previously planned.
-Instead the section from Clay Cross in Derbyshire to Sheffield will be electrified by 2033 as part of the planned HS2.
-As an interim measure bi-mode trains, claimed to offer benefits similar to high speed electric trains were to be used.
+In July 2017, the Transport Secretary, Chris Grayling, announced the electrification plan for the whole of the Midland Main Line would not go ahead as previously planned.
+Instead the section from Clay Cross in Derbyshire to Sheffield would be electrified by 2033, as part of the planned HS2 line.
+As an interim measure, bi-mode trains were to be used, as it was claimed that they offer benefits similar to high speed electric trains.
 A National Audit Office report said: "In the case of Midland Main Line, bi-mode trains with the required speed and acceleration did not exist when the Secretary of State made his decision."

-The MP for Loughborough (another area to have been served by the proposed electrification scheme) and Chair of the Treasury Select Committee, Nicky Morgan said of the revised plans, "Now we see the decision to cancel it was based on fantasy trains that didn't even exist and the Midlands being a guinea pig for an untested technology".
+The MP for Loughborough (another area to have been served by the proposed electrification scheme) and chair of the Treasury Select Committee, Nicky Morgan, said of the revised plans: "Now we see the decision to cancel it was based on fantasy trains that didn't even exist and the Midlands being a guinea pig for an untested technology."

-CrossCountry, aspiring to improve their overall network and services, aims to increase services between Sheffield and Leeds.
-East Midlands Railway also plans to make service improvements to its services between Liverpool and Norwich via Sheffield with two-car Class 158 trains doubling in capacity to four cars.
-Coupled with newly acquired Class 156 trains, this will lead to an extra 1,500 seats being available each day on this service.
-Northern, responsible for operating most local services in the Sheffield area, announced in August 2011 that extra services between Sheffield and Manchester Piccadilly would begin in December that year.
-The Hope Valley Line, which will see an extra service in each direction during the peak evening period, is a key commuter route and currently has a two-hour gap in its evening schedule, which will be filled by the new services.

-As part of the HS2 plans, a new platform would need to be constructed which would provide additional capacity for HS2, which approved the new route via Sheffield in July 2017.
-Two trains per hour are to serve Sheffield on the new high speed line.
-The work for HS2 will see the footprint of the station expand and major reconfiguration of the tram and roads surrounding the station to accommodate the extra services.